 13.5 The "as-built" record file shall be sent over by the Contractor in timely fashion in the format required under the terms of the Order and, where applicable, the Main Contract.

-14.1 Unless otherwise agreed, the goods and works shall be guaranteed during at least one year counting from the date of the Provisional Acceptance of the Order, to offer full and flawless operation, to fully comply with the performance requirements as announced and to be free from defects, regardless of the nature or cause thereof.
+14.1 Unless otherwise agreed, the goods and works shall be guaranteed during at least two years counting from the date of the Provisional Acceptance of the Order, to offer full and flawless operation, to fully comply with the performance requirements as announced and to be free from defects, regardless of the nature or cause thereof.
 Amongst other elements, this guarantee also extends to include design defects, material defects, manufacturing or assembly defects and all inadequate performance, even if it was impossible for the Contractor to be aware thereof.
-If no formal Acceptance is scheduled to take place, the one-year time period shall commence on the date of the operational commissioning of the installation.
+If no formal Acceptance is scheduled to take place, the one- year time period shall commence on the date of the operational commissioning of the installation.
 In no event shall the Contractor’s guarantee obligations be less than those of the Company resulting from the Main Contract.

 14.2 The Contractor shall remedy, at his own expense, as swiftly as possible, all and any of the flaws and defects as intended above to the Order as established during the period of guarantee.
 If the flaw or defect appears to be major or is felt to be likely to reoccur in the opinion of the Company, the latter shall be within its rights to either demand the Contractor to replace the delivered work or to redo the defective work and all supplies or analogous work likely to present the same flaw or defect, involving the novation of the guarantee, or to cancel the portions of the Order concerned by letter sent by recorded delivery, involving the reimbursement of the price, net of the costs.